zivankaraman/omicron/about.md

 ### About the data

 The application shows the spatio-temporal variations of the Omicron wave in metropolitan France.
-The data are from the SI-DEP public dataset:
+The data come from the SI-DEP public dataset:
 <https://www.data.gouv.fr/en/datasets/donnees-relatives-aux-resultats-des-tests-virologiques-covid-19/>.

 Since the raw data display a strong cyclic weekly variation, it has been smoothed by computing the 7-days moving average.